uber/h3/website/docs/core-library/compilation-options.md

 cmake .. -DBUILD_TESTING=OFF
 ```

+## AUDIT_SOURCE_FILE_LIST

+Whether to glob the list of source files and compare it to the `ALL_SOURCE_FILES` and `EXAMPLE_SOURCE_FILES` lists
+defined in CMake.
+This is a quality control measure to ensure that the source file list in `CMakeLists.txt` actually
+matches the sources in the repository and is not missing any files.

 ## BUILD_ALLOC_TESTS

 Whether to build the parts of the [test suite](./testing) that exercise the [H3_ALLOC_PREFIX](./custom-alloc) feature.